Green Map NYC

 Green Map NYC - our own Local Projects

 Green Map System is based in Manhattan.
 We have always been working on a local Green Map project here.
-In fact, our original NYC Green Maps inspired the development of our global program.
+In fact, the original NYC Green Map created by Wendy Brawer and friends inspired the development of our global program.
 Whether we are mapping all of New York City, or creating thematic maps of our own culturally-rich, socially active neighborhood, NYC has been our testing ground for new types of Green Maps, workshops, tours and media projects for the past 25 years!
 In addition to helping New Yorkers become more sustainable, each of these projects was a learning experience that was shared through the engagement tools and mapping resources that have been adapted by locally-led Green Map projects in 65 countries.

 Our newest Green Map for NYC is: Refresh LES!
 Created for release in Summer 2019, this Lower East Side Green Map helps residents save energy and reduce both the heat island effect and poor air quality while keeping cool and connecting with community.